msab2021/Craftful/README.md

-Handicrafts Haven: An Artisanal Marketplace !Handicrafts
+Handicrafts store: An Artisanal Marketplace !Handicrafts

-Welcome to Handicrafts Haven, where creativity meets commerce! 🌟 Our project brings together Flutter, Dart, PHP, and RESTful APIs to create an enchanting online store for unique handmade products.
+Welcome to store, where creativity meets commerce! 🌟 Our project brings together Flutter, Dart, PHP, and RESTful APIs to create an enchanting online store for unique handmade products.
 Whether you’re an artist, a shopper, or a tech enthusiast, there’s something here for everyone.

 Project Overview
 Purpose: To empower artisans and connect them with appreciative buyers.